 Note: Alternatively, you could use thicker yarn and a large crochet hook to work this pattern, creating a large swatch of fabric that may be big enough to serve as a beautiful blanket!

-For a 4 dc mesh, starting chain is 298, plus chain 3, (which will count as first dc of first row).
+For a 4 dc mesh, starting chain is 298, plus chain 3, (which will count as the first dc of the first row).
 Begin by working a double crochet in the 5th chain from the hook.
 Follow chart for placement of solid mesh and open mesh for each row.
-Learn how to read a filet crochet chart.

-Chart is worked starting at the bottom right; work first row right to left.
-Second row is worked left to right.
+The chart is worked starting at the bottom right; work first row right to left.
+The second row is worked left to right.
 Continue alternating row directions in this same manner, following chart.
 The top and bottom half of the rectangle are mirror images of each other.
 You can work with just half the image and then repeat from top to bottom to complete the design.